 The surety company provides the bond to the licensed contractor and pays any claims when they are filed.
 The contractor then repays the claim amount over time to the surety.

 Because bond requirements are set by local licensing authorities and not the state, the obligee of a New Jersey contractor license bond varies from one jurisdiction to the next.
 Check with the local licensing authority to determine if a bond is required and who is listed as the obligee.

 Who Needs a New Jersey Contractor License Bond?

 In the state of New Jersey, local licensing agencies dictate which contractors need a license and a corresponding contractor license bond.
 City contractors working in Jersey City and Ventnor city are required to have a New Jersey contractor license bond, as are street opening contractors working in Burlington.

-The state of New Jersey may also require a bond of contractors wishing to become a master plumber or electrician.
+The state of New Jersey may also require a bond for contractors wishing to become a master plumber or electrician.

 How Much Does a New Jersey Contractor License Bond Cost?

-How do You Get a New Jersey Contractor License Bond?
+How Do I Renew My New Jersey Contractor License Bond?

 Renewal dates for contractor license bonds in New Jersey will vary based on what local municipality issues your bond, but the process for renewal will likely remain the same.
 Whenever your bond is set to expire, you should receive a renewal notice well in advance.
 You should send in your renewal application before the expiration date.